bbauska/front-end-web-ui/README.md

 -   [Multi-tier Architecture](https://en.wikipedia.org/wiki/Multitier_architecture)
 -   [What is the 3-Tier Architecture?](http://www.tonymarston.net/php-mysql/3-tier-architecture.html)

-## Setting up Your Development Environment: Git and Node: Objectives and Outcomes
+<h3>Setting up Your Development Environment: Git and Node: Objectives and Outcomes</h3>

 At the end of this lesson you should have set up Git and Node.js on your computer.
 At the end of this lesson, you will be able to: